 - 4.1 This application has been advertised by the direct notification of one neighbouring property and the posting of site and press notices.
-In response, three representations of objection has been received. - 4.2 The representations identify the following issues: - 1. questions adequacy of parking provision and access for emergency vehicles to serve development; - 2. questions procedure/publicity of 21/0121; - 3. questions ownership of outbuildings / land and ability to undertake proposals; - 4. proposals not in keeping with listed building; - 5. potential commercial use of function room, gym, dispensary and additional accommodation; - 6. position of CCTV cameras not illustrated on drawings; - 7. removal of trees and hedgerow to create driveway; - 8. impact on biodiversity; - 9. requests that should the applicant work for the council the transparency of the council is adhered to if the application goes to committee.
+In response, three representations of objection has been received. - 4.2 The representations identify the following issues: - 1. questions requirement for separate driveway; - 2. impact on highway safety; - 3. questions adequacy of parking provision and access for emergency vehicles to serve development; - 4. questions capacity of foul drainage to serve additional 2no. ensuite bedrooms: - 5. questions procedure/publicity of 21/0121; - 6. questions ownership of outbuildings / land and ability to undertake proposals: - 7 potential trespass from visitors; - 8. proposals not in keeping with listed building; - 9. potential commercial use of function room, gym, dispensary and

+- additional accommodation; - 10. position of CCTV cameras not illustrated on drawings; - 11. removal of trees and hedgerow to create driveway; - 12. impact on biodiversity; - 13. requests that should the applicant work for the council the transparency of the council is adhered to if the application goes to committee.